techiesatyam/techiesatyam/README.md

 - 👋 Hi, I’m @techiesatyam
 - 👀 I’m interested in School level IT projects.
-- 🌱 I’m currently learning baisc pyton coading.
+- 🌱 I’m currently making a website related to Indian Railways.

 <!---